Purchasing, Finance Administration and Treasury Require Cross-Border Cooperation

-Yaron Nadbornik, Head of Procurement at SATO, Anders Nordström, ABB’s CFO and Kimmo Helle, Metsä Group’s Vice President Treasury Development & Trade Finance, all agree that developing purchasing, payment and cash management functions requires cross-border collaboration and systems, interfaces and automation.
-The three were on a panel discussing the topic at OpusCapita’s Finance Forum.
+We tuned in for a panel discussion on the topic at OpusCapita finance Forum between Yaron Nadbornik, Head of Procurement at SATO, Anders Nordström, ABB’s CFO and Kimmo Helle, Metsä Group’s Vice President Treasury Development & Trade Finance.
+The three all agree that developing purchasing, payment a, d cash management functions requires cross-border collaboration and systems, interfaces and automation.

 ABB is currently centralizing the Group’s finance functions from the present 36 country-specific finance administration centers to two global and four regional centers.
 Purchasing operations and purchasing transactions will be centralized at the same time.
 According to Nordström, the change is part of a world-wide program to increase the efficiency of the work done by office staff.